-How to Show Your Customers That You’re a Green Company
+4 Ways to Show Customers That You’re a Green Company

-The term “green company” is a marketing hot button in today’s business world, but it’s a poorly defined term, so using it effectively takes some planning.
+Showing your customers that you’re a green company can improve your existing relationships, and attract new customers to your business.
 You don’t have to be a huge international corporation with a LEED-certified facility to be a green company; in fact, you don’t need any certifications at all.
 Companies of any size can take steps toward becoming a green company, helping the environment, and building customer confidence and trust.
 Green programs are an excellent way to engage your customers in discussion on social media, and they can be an effective way for businesses to extend their brand exposure in their local communities.
+The term “green company” is a marketing hot button in today’s business world, but it’s a poorly defined term, so using it effectively takes some planning.

 Make a Plan for Becoming a Green Company

 Combined Resources, Inc. is a leader in eco-conscious waste recycling.
 We can help you make a plan for becoming a green company by creating a program of customized strategies to reduce your company’s waste and environmental impact.
-Contact us at 630-693-0111 for a waste audit, and to learn more about becoming a green company with support from Combined Resources, Inc.
+Contact us or give us a call at 630-693-0111 for a waste audit, and to learn more about how Combined Resources can help your company go green.

 Comments are closed.